 manual).
 At this writing (June 2003), there is only a Mac OS X

 version; they say they will have a Windows version eventually (a

-similar product that does have a Windows version is http://www.santools.com/smartmon.html
+similar product that does have a Windows version is https://www.santools.com/smartmon.html

 ).
-See http://smartmontools.sourceforge.net/
+See https://smartmontools.sourceforge.net/

 for a Linux tool.

 Even without this, you can query SMART status on your Mac:

 diskutil info disk0 | grep SMART SMART Status: Verified